 \section{Introduction}

-In the search for Dark Matter (DM) particle candidates, large regions of the cross section versus particle mass plane have been excluded, namely for large masses.
+In the search for Dark Matter (DM) WIMP-like particle candidates, large regions of the spin independent particle-nucleon scattering cross section versus particle mass plane have been excluded, namely for large masses.
 In particular, the mass range above 10~GeV/c$^2$ has been extensively studied over the last decades.
 This has resulted in a compelling necessity to push the searches to lower cross sections and lower masses that are still theoretically well motivated \cite{lowM_DM1, lowM_DM2, lowM_DM3}.
-To this extent, the development of new technologies to efficiently detect and reconstruct nuclear recoil (NR) events, induced by collisions of such DM particles, with energy of O(\SI{1}{\keV}), and to distinguish them from electron recoil (ER) events, has become more relevant \cite{lowM_DM_detection}.
+To this extent, the development of new technologies to efficiently detect and reconstruct nuclear recoil (NR) events, induced by collisions of such DM particles, with an energy of order 1~keV, and to distinguish them from electron recoil (ER) events, has become more relevant \cite{lowM_DM_detection}.
 Furthermore, the possibility of studying the direction of the incoming particle would be decisive in case of a positive signal to unambiguously identify it as a DM signal and to study some of its properties \cite{directionalDM}.

 A promising solution consists of a Time Projection Chamber (TPC) with optical readout , taking advantage of the detailed event topology reconstruction capability provided by the TPC system, coupled with the high sensitivity and granularity of the latest generation light sensors.